 Artist Statement

-Thomas O’Connor’s practice of enquiry underpins his exploration of the nature of “Youth work” in challenging environments.
+Thomas O’Connor’s practice of enquiry underpins his exploration of the nature of surviving and flourishing in challenging environments.
 Straddling a spectrum from studio based to socially engaged processes he creates artworks across different media; drawing, text, painting, glass and events.
-Drawing on an archive collected over twenty years documenting his and others experiences in the sector he teases out dialectic themes relating to the practice of making the world a better place.
-His current body of work in kiln formed glass is a series of urbanscapes, portraits and self portraits that question the concrete identity of the individuals in their material, social and spiritual environmental contexts.
+Drawing on an archive collected over twenty years documenting his and other’s experiences in the building, youthwork and educational sector he teases out dialectic themes relating to the practice of making the world a better place.
+His current body of work includes kiln formed glass; a series of urbanscapes, portraits and self portraits that question the concrete identity of the individuals in their material, social and spiritual environmental contexts.

 Artist CV